 - I am good at drawing pictures.

 Just like 僕, 僕ちゃん and 僕ちん are also used as second-person pronouns for little boys, so some people may say it to others to make fun of them for being immature.

 〜っち has become a popular ender for nicknames recently because it adds affection and friendliness and sounds catchy (like "tamagocchi").
-You'll often hear 俺っち—a casual, laid-back form of おれ—because Jibanyan from Yokai Watch says it.
-But I've never heard it used by a real, live human.
+You'll often hear 俺っち — a casual, laid-back form of おれ — because Jibanyan from Yokai Watch says it.

 - I often go to the arcade these days.

-In Shizuoka Prefecture, 俺っち is commonly used as 俺達, the plural form of 俺.
+In Shizuoka Prefecture, 俺っち is used as 俺達, the plural form of 俺.

 Kings, high-ranking samurai, and intellectuals used to use 余 (よ) as a first-person pronoun.
 Today, you may still encounter it in very formal writing or political campaigns, as well as Chinese classics and historical dramas.

 If you've ever wanted to speak like a samurai, the pronoun 拙者 (せっしゃ) can make your wish come true.
 The first kanji in the word comes from 拙い, which means "clumsy," and is used to add modesty.
 But the pronoun has evolved over time, and it can be used with an arrogant attitude when talking to someone of lower status.
 You're a samurai, after all.

 (Samurai pro tip: use the sentence-ending particle 〜でござる to sound even more samurai-like!)